pepstack/cssparser/README.md

 CssParser originally forked from [katana-parser](https://gitee.com/mirrors/katana-parser), and I make some changes.

-CssParser is an implementation of the [CSS][] \(Cascading Style Sheet\) parsing algorithm implemented as a pure C library with no outside dependencies.
+CssParser is an implementation of the [CSS](Cascading Style Sheet) parsing algorithm implemented as a pure C library with no outside dependencies.
 It's designed to serve as a building block for other tools and libraries such as linters, validators, templating languages, and refactoring and analysis tools.

 CssParser is inspired by [Google Gumbo](https://github.com/google/gumbo-parser), so it has some goals and features same as Gumbo.